okta/okta-auth-js/README.md

 });
 ```

-**NOTE**: If you manage the tokens state outside of this SDK, subscribe to `expired` event published by the `tokenManager` to get tokens properly renewed .
+**NOTE**: If you manage the tokens' state outside of this SDK, subscribe to `expired` event published by the `tokenManager` to get tokens properly renewed .

 ```javascript
 authClient.tokenManager.on('expired', function(key, expiredToken) {